defridge/PP4-PT-Booking/README.md

 **Page Buttons**

-Testing was preformed on all buttons of the website and no issues where found.
+Testing was performed on all buttons of the website and no issues where found.
 All functioned as expected.

 ---

 ### Negative Testing

-Testing was preformed on create booking to ensure:
+Testing was performed on create booking to ensure:

 1. A user cannot book a session for a date in the past.
 2. A user cannot book if any of the fields in the create booking form have been left blank.